 When we talk about the standard pallet size in North America, we’re generally talking about the 48” x 40” wooden pallet.
-The 48 x 40 wooden pallet was established as the standard sized pallet by the Grocery Manufacturers Association (GMA), but it took some time to get there.
+The 48 x 40 wooden pallet was established as the standard-sized pallet by the Consumer Brand Association (CBA), but it took some time to get there.

-The GMA was founded in 1908 to establish standards for the grocery industry, at a time when nearly all groceries were shipped in individual cases and loaded on a truck bed by hand.
+The CBA was founded in 1908 as the American Specialty Manufacturers Association (ASMA).
+The goal of the ASMA was to establish standards for the grocery industry, at a time when nearly all groceries were shipped in individual cases and loaded on a truck bed by hand.
 As you might imagine, loading and unloading individual boxes of groceries was inefficient and time-consuming.

 World War II helped many industries, including the grocery industry, to see the value of palletizing products, but there were few standards created initially.
-Pallets came in all different shapes and sizes, including many that were actually made of metal, before the wooden pallet because the standard material.
+Pallets came in all different shapes and sizes, including many that were actually made of metal before the wooden pallet became the standard material.

-Commonly known as the GMA pallet, this 48 x 40 four-way pallet has 48” stringers and 40” deckboards, but there is quite a bit of variation in component thickness, lumber grade, fasteners, wood species, etc. As more and more of the production process becomes automated, using the same standard pallet size allows equipment and automation processes to seamlessly switch between manufacturers.
+Despite the GMA being renamed the CBA in 2019, the standard 48” x 40” pallet is commonly referred to as the GMA pallet.
+The GMA pallet has 48” stringers and 40” deck boards, but there is quite a bit of variation in component thickness, lumber grade, fasteners, wood species, etc. As more and more of the production process becomes automated, using the same standard pallet size allows equipment and automation processes to seamlessly switch between manufacturers.